Pigpog/csgo-vlc-volume/README.md

-# csgo-vlc-volume
+# csgo-vlc-volume Keyboard lights edition
+### (use master branch for just volume)
-Adjusts your VLC (https://github.com/videolan/vlc) playback volume depending on if you are alive or not in Counter-Strike: Global Offensive, or when the round ends.
+Adjusts your VLC (https://github.com/videolan/vlc) playback volume and toggles your keyboard lights (using the Scroll Lock key) depending on if you are alive or not in Counter-Strike: Global Offensive, or if the round ends.

 ### Required setup
 #### CS:GO